There's good news and bad news when it comes to the 1995 Duchesne County budget.

 "Now they are looking at cuts totaling between $350,000 and $400,000, when before they thought it would be around $510,000," she said.

-Preliminary figures indicate that sales tax revenue estimated at $250,000 will likely come in at $300,000.
-Payments in lieu of taxes from the federal government to the county are expected to come in at $330,000 next year, instead of $300,000.
-And it looks like fee in lieu payments to the county will generate an additional $25,000.
+According to Freston, preliminary figures indicate that sales tax revenue estimated at $250,000 will likely come in at $300,000.
+Payments in lieu of taxes from the federal government to the county are expected to come in at $330,000 next year, instead of $300,000 as first projected.
+And it looks like fee in lieu payments to the county will generate an additional $25,000 in revenue next year.